Absence of heating in a uniform Fermi gas created by periodic driving

 Finally, we perform rf spectroscopy with a uniform gas in the BEC-BCS crossover regime, and extract the homogeneous contact parameter as a function of the interaction strength.

 The structure of this paper is as follows.
-In section \ref{Theory_sec} we analyze theoretically the time-dependent problem including the external driving field.
-We show that the interaction Hamiltonian is invariant under rf driving.
-We derive expressions for the time-dependent single-body Hamiltonians, and discuss the high frequency limit, where the two spins experience the same diagonal external potential.
+In section \ref{Theory_sec} we review the theoretical model for radio frequency driving and calculate the expected heating rate in presence of this drive.
 In section \ref{Experiment_sec}, we describe the experimental setup and measurement sequence.
 The results are presented in section \ref{Results_sec}.
 We study with time-dependent \emph{in situ} imaging the relaxation dynamics following the application of the driving field.
 The temperature of the uniform gas is probed by Raman spectroscopy.
 The many-body behavior of the uniform driven gas is studied with a pair-projection technique and rf spectroscopy.
 We study both the frequency dependence and the long time behavior of the driven gas.
 Section \ref{Discussion_sec} concludes with a discussion and outlook.